The Bankrate promise

 - Damage as a result of neglected maintenance

 Some homeowners insurance providers offer the ability to add optional coverage types to your policy with riders, also called endorsements.
 You might be able to add a rider to cover mold damage or sewer backup damage, for example.
-Flood and earthquake coverages could also be added as endorsements or you may need to purchase separate policies for these perils.
+Coverage for flood and earthquake damage could also be added as endorsements, if offered, or you may need to purchase separate policies for these damages.

 Frequently asked questions